slac-lcls/lcls2/evtbuild/swmr/README.md

 ```

 ### Creating a psconda environment in RHEL6 with the latest HDF5/h5py
+These scripts require HDF >1.10 and h5py >2.7.
+These can be installed by
 ```
 ssh psbuild-rhel6
 conda create -n snake_rhel6 --clone ana-1.3.44